Silica Fibre Fabrication Facility

-The facility includes an MCVD lathe for the fabrication of doped silica preforms (dopants: Ge, P, Al, B, F, rare earths).
+The facility includes and MCVD lathe for the fabrication of doped silica preforms (dopants: Ge, P, Al, B, F , rare earth ions).

 The facility includes a Photon Kinetics 2600 preform analyser, allowing for the fully automated refractive index characterisation of optical fibre preforms.
 This analyser gives us the ability to fully automate preform positioning, facilitating rapid and comprehensive characterization of preform structure.
 From the refractive index profile data, the PK2600 calculates preform geometry metrics such as core diameter, preform outside diameter, and concentricity.